adrwxyz/classic.adrw.xyz/_posts/2016-09-09-christian-embassy.md

 - Training
 image: /assets/article_images/2016-09-09-christian-embassy/christianembassy-new.png
 image2: /assets/article_images/2016-09-09-christian-embassy/christianembassy-new-1000c.png
-excerpt: The Christian Embassy needed a new site to better engage with Diplomats and Members of Parliament
+excerpt: The Christian Embassy needed a new site to better engage with Diplomats and Members of Parliament.
+Their new Wordpress site is mobile friendly and easy to edit.
 seo-title: "New online reputation with Diplomats and MPs | Andrew Paradi"
 position: Volunteer Website Dev
 company: Christian Embassy